core-wg/href/draft-ietf-core-href.md

-* An unsigned integer as the discard component specifies the number of path segments to be discarded from the base CRI (note that this includes the value 0 which cannot be expressed in a URI reference);
+* An unsigned integer as the discard component specifies the number of path segments to be discarded from the base CRI (note that this includes the value 0 which cannot be expressed in URI references that then add any path component);

 * the value `true` as the discard component specifies discarding all path segments from the base CRI.